Underwriter Training and Certification

 |Job Outlook||11% decrease from 2014-2024*|

 Insurance underwriter training can be acquired through internships, on-the-job training and formal courses.
 These programs allow you to decide which field you want to specialize in.
 You learn to use the risk analysis programs, deduce premiums based on risk, contact the necessary people for policy explanation and navigate insurance databases.
 There are also supplementary courses for beginning underwriters through agencies such as the Insurance Institute of America.

 Voluntary certification is available through a handful of organizations, with options specific to your choice of specialization.
 For example, you can earn your certification in commercial, private, property, life or health underwriting.
 These can prepare you for career advancement or lead to salary increases; necessary qualifications vary according to your level of experience and education.

 What Jobs Are Available?

-The U.S. Bureau of Labor Statistics projects a four percent decrease in available underwriter jobs between 2008 and 2018 due to technology allowing for increased productivity.
+The U.S. Bureau of Labor Statistics projects an 11% decrease in available underwriter jobs between 2014 and 2024 due to technology allowing for increased productivity.
 You may find work as an automobile and property, personal or commercial underwriter.
 This field may expand as new types of insurance are introduced.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: